Mike Tsang: 2022: Introduction to Chinese audiences

 2022 was a breakout year for Tsang.
-He was selected to participate in a major mainland China reality singing competition Infinity and Beyond (Cantopop Season) jointly produced by Hong Kong TVB and China's Mango TV/Hunan Television, and created such an impression that Mango TV invited him to join a second programme back-to-back, their signature reality performance show Call Me by Fire (season 2).
+He was selected to participate in a major mainland China reality singing competition Infinity and Beyond (Cantopop Season) which was jointly produced by Hong Kong's TVB and China's Mango TV/Hunan Television.
+He created such an impression that Mango TV invited him to join their signature reality show Call Me by Fire (season 2) back-to-back, thereby introducing him to non-Cantonese speaking Chinese audiences nationwide.
 This success led to several new opportunities, including his first solo album; first solo concert and invitations to perform in China's prestigious CCTV gala shows.